AC34/vim-scaffold/README.md

 here is how its done for setting it to 2.
 	`tabstop=2`

+#### Disabling keybindings

+You can choose to disable some keybindings by giving 0 to corresponding variables.

+disables highlight switch by &lt;Leader&gt;g
+	`let g:scaffold_leaderhighlight_enable = 0`

 #### Disabling Functionalities

-You can choose to disable some settings by giving 0 to corresponding variables(in your vimrc).
+You can choose to disable some funcitionalities by giving 0 to corresponding variables.

 disables whole plugin(still being installed.)
 	`let g:scaffold_mode = 0`